JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 Forty days and forty nights in the Bible

-An examination of the phrase "forty days" in both the Old and New Testament and even The Urantia Book provides a possible clue.
-The Bible has twenty two "forty day" references, most being associated with events of significance in Jewish history.
+An examination of the phrase “forty days” in both the Old and New Testament and even The Urantia Book provides a possible clue.
+The Bible has twenty two “forty day” references, most being associated with events of significance in Jewish history.
 These range from the great flood and Noah's survival, the period of embalming of the body of Jacob (alias Israel) prior to the return of his body to Canaan, the period that Moses spent on the mount when receiving the ten commandments, a period for exploration of the promised land, a period during which the Philistine giant, Goliath, paraded before the Israelites chiding them until slain by David with a stone from his sling.
 In the New Testament, there was the forty days of Jesus' temptation in the wilderness and the forty days of his appearances after the resurrection.

 It seems highly unlikely that a majority of these periods were exactly forty days.
-If not then perhaps "forty days" is a symbolic term that was attached to significant events of modest duration in Jewish history.
-An additional "forty day" interval occurs in The Urantia Book as a kind of rest and resuscitation period following directly after the fusion event for our morontia selves with our Thought Adjuster.
+If not then perhaps “forty days” is a symbolic term that was attached to significant events of modest duration in Jewish history.
+An additional “forty day” interval occurs in The Urantia Book as a kind of rest and resuscitation period following directly after the fusion event for our morontia selves with our Thought Adjuster.

 Forty days as a symbol

-Did the revelators choose to use an intensely symbolic "forty day" period to describe the interval between Passover and Pentecost, even though it meant that they would introduce error for their dates?
-If so, were they also drawing attention to their use of symbolism, legend, parable, allegory,  mythology, and "what have you" throughout The Urantia Book to describe and illustrate what is essentially a universe frame (1260) in which we can think rationally about our place and purpose in the universe.
+Did the revelators choose to use an intensely symbolic “forty day” period to describe the interval between Passover and Pentecost, even though it meant that they would introduce error for their dates?
+If so, were they also drawing attention to their use of symbolism, legend, parable, allegory,  mythology, and “what have you” throughout The Urantia Book to describe and illustrate what is essentially a universe frame (1260) in which we can think rationally about our place and purpose in the universe.
 My personal opinion is that this is exactly what they did.
 They appear to have attempted to tell us so in the explanation of the mandate, their use of human sources wherever possible, and their description of the Urantia Papers on page 1008.

-The "forty day" error is the last, the most obvious, and the most conclusive in the Urantia Papers.
+The “forty day” error is the last, the most obvious, and the most conclusive in the Urantia Papers.
 It is followed by some of their most magnificent material.
 It appears to be impossible to assume this particular error is not there for a very good reason.

 The sovereignty of free will

 We humans are an intractable lot.
-The revelators were aware that many of the early readers would be so impressed by the receipt of a revelation from a celestial source that, almost certainly, they would be impelled to grant it "divinely dictated" status.
+The revelators were aware that many of the early readers would be so impressed by the receipt of a revelation from a celestial source that, almost certainly, they would be impelled to grant it “divinely dictated” status.
 But a thorough study of  the Papers reveals that such authoritarianism is not the way of our Universal Father.
 His way is the absolute sovereignty of our free will and the free choice of our ultimate destiny.
 The revelators may have been attempting to avoid a repetition of the problems that arose through the assignment of divine infallibility to the Bible.
 Their method of avoidance appears to have been the provision of a universe frame (1260) containing much error but at the same time telling us they were doing precisely that.
-The "forty day" error was their final attempt to avoid the disaster of a "divine dictation" label.
+The “forty day” error was their final attempt to avoid the disaster of a “divine dictation” label.
 Perhaps also it was the final safeguard.

 Hopes of the revelators

 One of the hopes of the revelators is expressed in these words:

-"You should comprehend that this (Christian) church is only the larval stage of the thwarted spiritual kingdom, which will carry it through this material age and over into a more spiritual dispensation where the Master's teachings may enjoy a fuller opportunity for development.
+“You should comprehend that this (Christian) church is only the larval stage of the thwarted spiritual kingdom, which will carry it through this material age and over into a more spiritual dispensation where the Master's teachings may enjoy a fuller opportunity for development.
 Thus does the so-called Christian  church become the cocoon in which the kingdom of Jesus' concept now slumbers.
-The kingdom of the divine brotherhood is still alive and will eventually and certainly come forth from this long submergence, just as surely as the butterfly eventually emerges as the beautiful unfolding of its less attractive creature of metamorphic development."
+The kingdom of the divine brotherhood is still alive and will eventually and certainly come forth from this long submergence, just as surely as the butterfly eventually emerges as the beautiful unfolding of its less attractive creature of metamorphic development.”
 (1866)

 There are other similar expressions of the hope of the revelators that the Urantia Papers would assist to usher in a new era of comprehension of the Master's revelatory life.
 But The Urantia Book has been afforded an untouchable status among many Christians.
-They want nothing to do with another "divinely-dictated" revelation such as still confronts them with the fundamentalist view of biblical infallibility.
+They want nothing to do with another “divinely-dictated” revelation such as still confronts them with the fundamentalist view of biblical infallibility.

-To obtain for the Urantia Papers the attention they so richly merit and to permit them to fulfil the hopes of their revelators, we have to present them in a way that avoids the stigma of "absolute truth," a label the revelators themselves deny.
+To obtain for the Urantia Papers the attention they so richly merit and to permit them to fulfil the hopes of their revelators, we have to present them in a way that avoids the stigma of “absolute truth,” a label the revelators themselves deny.
 Until this is done, the Papers will continue to remain virtually unread and therefore ineffective.

 It is of no help to point to the getting close to one million Urantia Book sales throughout the world.
 The truth is that most of those books are just as unread as the Bible, a book that claims the record for best seller status for all time.

 The Urantia revelation—what was its purpose

 Surely the real purpose of the Urantia revelation was always the restoration of the truth of the Fourth Epochal Revelation.
-All else in the Papers is background to improve the universe frame into which we "fit" the meaning of Jesus' revelation and the purpose of our own lives.
-Currently Jesus' revelation has been made to "fit" into ancient Jewish aspirations and traditions.
+All else in the Papers is background to improve the universe frame into which we “fit” the meaning of Jesus' revelation and the purpose of our own lives.
+Currently Jesus' revelation has been made to “fit” into ancient Jewish aspirations and traditions.

 The Papers inform us that Jesus' whole life was a revelation of the nature of God as it is comprehensible to mortal man.
-In fulfilling his task, Jesus chose to portray the "Father" aspect of the First Source and Center as the archetype of love, compassion, mercy, and righteousness.
-God, the Father of Jesus, is also the epitome of "good" for only God is good—and so Jesus revealed in his life, the quintessence of "goodness."
+In fulfilling his task, Jesus chose to portray the “Father” aspect of the First Source and Center as the archetype of love, compassion, mercy, and righteousness.
+God, the Father of Jesus, is also the epitome of “good” for only God is good—and so Jesus revealed in his life, the quintessence of “goodness.”

 A problem we now have is how to restore the real meaning of the Fourth Epochal Revelation.
 It should be obvious to all that this cannot be accomplished by force, coercion, or even overpowering intellectual argument.
 We Urantia Book readers are expected to live the revelation as Jesus lived it.
 For that, the Papers give us a detailed account of Jesus' life and its meaning—from which we can perceive that we are required to become consciously God-centered in contrast to being both consciously and unconsciously self-centered.
 Nothing else will do.
 Nothing else will work.